python/cpython/Doc/library/socket.rst

   UUID strings.

   The ``vm_id`` is the virtual machine identifier or a set of known VMID values if the target is not a specific virtual machine.
-Known VMID constants are defined on ``socket`` are:
+Known VMID constants defined on ``socket`` are:

   - ``HV_GUID_ZERO``